kartoza/TheKartozaHandbook/docs/contributing.md

 - Assets and media elements such as images are best left out of the source control where possible.
 Use an external storage system (e.g. minio/ s3), or paste an image into an image to get a GitHub reference to the media item rather than committing to git.
 This includes screenshots etc. that are likely to change or be updated over time.
 Use the assets directory to store assets that are not likely to change such as logos
 - When using assets, upload them to a suitable file path according to their primary usage location, e.g. `assets/images/resources/cheatsheets/postgresql/joins.png`
 - Due to the depth and breadth of these resources, it is necessary to manually index new pages in various subcategories to ensure access and discoverability
+- It makes sense to use a consistent legend of emoji for tagging project and documentation items.
+Although it may have a steep initial learning curve or implementation strategy, using emoji and unicode symbols to tag elements is a fun and intuitive way to attach metadata to elements which makes visually scanning over documents and commit histories much more effective in multiple languages.
+Please see the [polyglot](polyglot.md) document for more information.

 ## Translations